 Under the leadership of the Chancellor, senior campus administrative officers and school deans, in conjunction with the faculty, are responsible for advancing the objectives and mission of the IUPUI campus.
 The Chancellor has specific responsibility for ensuring that the incumbents of these offices perform effectively.
-Consequently, the Chancellor will arrange for the periodic evaluation of administrative officers holding positions that bear directly on the campus-wide teaching and research mission of IUPUI and of deans with multiple campus responsibilities who report to the Chancellor in the latter's capacity as Vice President of Indiana University.
+Consequently, the Chancellor will arrange for the periodic evaluation of administrative officers holding positions that bear directly on the campus-wide teaching and research mission of IUPUI and of deans with multiple campus responsibilities who report to the Chancellor in the latter's capacity as Executive Vice President of Indiana University.
 Their performance, and the performance of their offices, will be evaluated regularly by a review process.
-The review applies to those officers reporting directly to the Chancellor of the IUPUI campus, specifically including the deans of schools and the directors of support units organized as responsibility centers; school associate deans who are the directors of IUPUI responsibility centers are to be reviewed by their respective deans through procedures developed in consultation with the Chancellor, generally following these guidelines.
-In addition, the Executive Committee of the IUPUI Faculty Council may also recommend to the Chancellor that other campus administrative officers be reviewed.